Skip to main content

 And say she has “no reason to be this way”

-Ignoring the girl’s past hardship.
+Ignoring the girl’s past hardship and strife.

 The girl feels shut down,